Certificates

 Workwear is more than just something to be worn.
 It plays a vital role in protecting the health and safety of wearers, providing crucial protection and visibility.

-That’s why compromising on quality isn’t an option — and why certifications are essential.
+That’s why compromising on quality is not an option — and why certifications are essential.
 To be certified, clothes go through a thorough, multi-step process, with materials passing strict quality requirements.

 If you need more information about our clothing standards, our sales team will be happy to help.